macmillanpublishers/bookmaker/README.md

 The json log file is created in your $logdir (as set in your config.rb) and named *input_filename*.json.
 It is overwritten on subsequent runs of the same input file.

 All methods are set to log a value of ‘true’ on success, or log the exception string in case of error.
-Additional key values and useful output are be logged as well.
+Additional key values and useful output are logged as well.
 All methods and logged output from a given script are nested under that script’s name, and logged in order of runtime.
-The start and completion times for each script are logged as well.
+The start and completion times for each script are also included.

 ## Extend Bookmaker